Campus Improvement Plan

 Strategy 1: Improve parent and school communication.

-Strategy's Expected Result/Impact: Parents more aware and abreast of how to support and help their students.
+Strategy's Expected Result/Impact: Parents will be more aware and abreast of how to support and help their students

 Staff Responsible for Monitoring: Administration